jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-1.md

-+++
+---
+heading: "Chapter 1"
+title: "Early Days at Kirkcaldy"
+date: 2015-09-30
+image: /covers/life.jpg
-title=  "Early Days at Kirkcaldy" heading=  "Chapter 1" description=  "Adam Smith was born at Kirkcaldy, in the county of Fife, Scotland, on June 5, 1723" date=  2015-09-30 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-1" linkbtext=  "Chapter 1" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-2" linkftext=  "Chapter 2"
+description: "Adam Smith was born at Kirkcaldy, in the county of Fife, Scotland, on June 5, 1723"
-+++
+author: Rae
+---

 ## 1723-1737